 It is important to be able to summarise and distinguish internal energy, thermal energy and kinetic energy.
-The statements provided here are a good start.
+The statements provided here are a good start

-- 1 a Identify the name given to the internal energy of a substance. - b Describe the form(s) of energy this involves. - 2 Explain the difference between macroscopic and microscopic energy. - 3 Describe the difference between thermal and internal energy. - 4 Explain how heat, thermal energy and internal energy are related.
+- 3 Describe the difference between thermal and internal energy. - 4 Explain how heat, thermal energy and internal energy are related.